About glandular fever

 Glandular fever symptoms can last for weeks or even months, especially the tiredness or general lack of energy.

-- has a sore throat that doesn’t improve after five days
+- a sore throat that doesn’t improve after 5 days

-- complains of extreme tiredness, which doesn’t improve after a day or two of rest
+- extreme tiredness, which doesn’t improve after 1-2 days of rest

-- has swollen glands that remain swollen and/or painful for longer than a few days
+- swollen glands that remain swollen and/or painful for longer than a few days

-- has stomach pain that lasts longer than a few days.
+- stomach pain that lasts longer than a few days.

 Also see the GP if you’re worried or have any other questions.